gennachiaro/phd_proposal/manuscript.md

 - Feb 2021: Travel to NM Tech.
 Learn sample analysis and conduct data reduction for age determination

-- Mar 2021: Begin work on Argon Geochronology manuscript
+- Mar 2021: Begin work on argon geochronology manuscript

 *Processed (irradiated) samples are available for isotope measurements within a 2-6 month window.*